istio/istio.io/tests/README.md

 To write an `istio.io` test, follow these steps:

-1. Add a field `test: true` to the metadata at the top of the `index.md` file to be tested.
+1. In the metadata at the top of the `index.md` file to be tested, change the field `test: no` to `test: yes`.
 This field is used to indicate that the markdown file will be tested and therefore requires a generated bash script containing the commands described in the document.

 1. Run `make snips` to generate the bash script.
 After the command completes, you should see a new file, `snips.sh`, next to the `index.md` file that you modified in the previous step.